Icon Créer jeu Créer jeu

 7

-CO2 NADH
+NADH CO2

 The products released from the process of glycolysis , besides ATP as energy , are 2 ; no is released at this point .